Gail Simone

-Gail Simone (aka Gladys Simonetti) is an American writer best known for her work in comics on DC's Birds of Prey, Batgirl, Dynamite Entertainment's Red Sonja, and for being the longest running female writer on Wonder Woman to date.
+Gail Simone (born July 29, 1974) is an American writer best known for her work in comics on DC's Birds of Prey, Batgirl, Dynamite Entertainment's Red Sonja, and for being the longest running female writer on Wonder Woman to date.
 Other notable works include Clean Room, Secret Six, Welcome to Tranquility, The All-New Atom, and Deadpool.

-She enjoyed a long-running stint on The Simpsons comics, and has also written for television and video games.
+She enjoyed a long-running stint on The Simpsons comics and has also written for television and video games.
+In 2024, Orbit Books published her debut novel Red Sonja: Consumed.

-Her work has been nominated for a number of awards including the GLAAD Media Award, and she is the recipient of a 2017 San Diego Comic Con Inkpot Award.
+Her work has been nominated for a number of awards including the GLAAD Media Award, and she is the recipient of an Inkpot Award at the 2017 San Diego Comic-Con.

 Career

 Early work

 Gail Simone was born and raised in Oregon.

-A former hairdresser who studied theater in college, Simone first came to public notice through Women in Refrigerators, a website founded in 1999 by comics fans in response to a scene in Green Lantern #54, in which the titular hero's girlfriend, Alexandra DeWitt, was murdered and her corpse shoved in a refrigerator for the hero to find.
-The site's purpose was to analyze how female characters are written so as to suffer traumatic indignities, a plot device to advance the narrative of male characters.
-The site brought her into contact with many people working in the comics industry.
+A former hairdresser who studied theater in college, Simone first came to public notice through Women in Refrigerators, a website founded in 1999 by comics fans in response to a scene in Green Lantern #54, in which Kyle Rayner's girlfriend, Alexandra DeWitt, is murdered and her corpse shoved in a refrigerator for him to find.
+The fans analyzed the treatment of women in fiction and concluded that they are often killed or harmed to advance the narrative of male characters.
+The site brought Simone into contact with many people working in the comics industry.

-Her column You'll All Be Sorry! appeared weekly on Comic Book Resources.
+Beginning in October 1999, her column You'll All Be Sorry! appeared weekly on Comic Book Resources.
 Topics ranged from short, satirical summaries of comic books ("Condensed Comic Classics") to fan fiction parodies.